jjosias14/IS218-450-Team-E/Gold's Gym.md

 # 6. Retention:
 Once customers become members, the goal is to retain them and keep them engaged.
 Regular communication, feedback survey, and addressing customer concerns are important steps for maintaining long-term relationships with the members.
+# 7. Advocacy:
+Satisfied members can become advocates for Gold's Gym, sharing their positive experiences and recommending the gym to others.